1911 Florida Gators football team

-The 1911 season also saw the debut of Florida's first on-campus home field, University Athletic Field, which consisted of low bleachers on cleared land along University Avenue.
-Previously, the university's football and baseball teams had played their home games at The Ballpark, the city's municipal park in downtown Gainesville.
+1911 also saw the football debut of the young school's first on-campus sports facility at University Athletic Field, which consisted of low bleachers on a cleared field along University Avenue, just west of the existing campus.
+Florida's baseball team first played at the new facility in the spring of 1911, and the football team scheduled two home games there in the fall.
+Previously, the football and baseball programs had played their home games either at a municipal park in downtown Gainesville or at larger facilities out of town.